Annual Conference 2022 award winners announced

 Sportesse Sport and Exercise Science Free Communication Presentation Award

 £500 cash prize for the best free communication presentation on sport and exercise science made by a BASES professional or overseas member.

 Winner: Prof Stuart Fairclough FBASES, Edge Hill University

 The physical behaviour intensity spectrum and body mass index in school-aged children and adolescents: a compositional analysis of pooled individual participant data

 Routledge Recently Qualified Researcher Free Communication Presentation Award

-£500 (half cash/half book tokens) to the best free communication presentation given by a recently qualified researcher (BASES member).
+£500 (book token) to the best free communication presentation given by a recently qualified researcher (BASES member).

 The physiological and perceptual responses of post exercise hot water immersion in physically inactive middle-aged adults